masinde70/TheJourneyToDataScience/README.md

-# The Journey To DataScience and ML Engineering
+# The Journey To DataScience
+Data Scientists are expected to build end-to-end solutions to business problems, which models are a small but important part of it.
+Data scientist builds data sceince applications.

 ## Python Books I am using and for me, they are the best out there
 I have used different python books but these three books for me stands out as giants